Asian Insurance Industry 2022

 Soo is responsible for institutional and retail research in the Asian asset management industry.
 She is the lead analyst for the Institutional and Insurance research practice in Asia and contributes to Asian Retail reports, Asian Retirement Markets, Responsible Investing in Asia, Cerulli Edge publications, and consulting projects.

 She has a background in institutional sales, product management, investment research, securities trading, and investment advisory.
-Prior to joining Cerulli, She has worked with BNY Mellon Asset Management (HK), Fidelity International (HK), Eastspring Investments (SG), and Phillip Securities (SG).
+Prior to joining Cerulli, she worked at BNY Mellon Asset Management (HK), Fidelity International (HK), Eastspring Investments (SG), and Phillip Securities (SG).

 Full biography here.